-1 Introduction
+1. Introduction

-Statistical considerations are frequently to the fore in the analysis of microarray data, as researchers sift through massive amounts of data and adjust for various sources of variability in order to identify the important genes amongst the many which are measured.
-This article summarizes some of the issues involved and provides a brief review of the analysis tools which are available to researchers to deal with them.
+Statistical considerations are frequently to the fore in the analysis of microarray data, as researchers sift through massive amounts of data and adjust for various sources of variability in order to identify the important genes among the many that are measured.
+This chapter summarizes some of the issues involved and provides a brief review of the analysis tools that are available to researchers to deal with these issues.

-Any microarray experiment involves a number of distinct stages.
-Firstly there is the design of the experiment.
-The researchers must decide which genes are to be printed on the arrays, which sources of RNA are to be hybridized to the arrays and on how many arrays the hybridizations will be replicated.
-Secondly, after hybridization, there follows a number of data-cleaning steps or 'low-level analysis' of the microarray data.
+Any microarray experiment involves several distinct stages.
+First, there is the design of the experiment.
+The researchers must decide which genes are to be printed on the arrays, which sources of RNA are to be hybridized to the arrays, and on how many arrays the hybridizations will be replicated.
+Second, after hybridization, there follow a number of data-cleaning steps or "low-level analysis" of the microarray data.
 The microarray images must be processed to acquire red and green foreground and background intensities for each spot.
-The acquired red/green ratios must be normalized to adjust for dye-bias and for any systematic variation other than that due to the differences between the RNA samples being studied.
-Thirdly, the normalized ratios are analyzed by various graphical and numerical means to select differentially expressed (DE) genes or to find groups of genes whose expression profiles can reliably classify the different RNA sources into meaningful groups.
-The sections of this article correspond roughly to the various analysis steps.
+The acquired red/green ratios must be normalized to adjust for dye bias as well as for any systematic variation other than that owing to the differences among the RNA samples being studied.
+Third, the normalized ratios are analyzed by various graphic and numerical means to select differentially expressed genes or to find groups of genes whose expression profiles can reliably classify the different RNA sources into meaningful groups.
+The sections of this chapter correspond roughly to the various analysis steps.